55 Fun and Interesting Facts About Bulgaria (From a Local)

 On this list, you’ll find 55 fun and interesting facts about Bulgaria.

-As a Bulgarian, I’ll be proud to be your guide.
-Let me show you which attractions are on the UNESCO World Heritage List, what foods define Bulgarian cuisine, and what cultural shocks you might experience during your travels.
+As a Bulgarian, I’d be honored to be your virtual guide.
+Let me show you the UNESCO World Heritage sites, introduce you to Bulgarian cuisine, and prepare you for any cultural surprises you might encounter.

 Ready to dive in?